jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 Finally, the chapter outlines the key requirements for a lifeform to survive and thrive, as dictated by the laws of cellular biology: the capacity to organize its internal structure, maintain homeostasis, obtain and utilize energy and nutrients, and replicate its genetic material and divide.
 These principles form the foundation for the structure and function of all living organisms on Earth.

+---

 - Lifeforms will do whatever they must to survive.
 That is what nature wants from them.
 It's a natural law the lifeforms will do anything to pass on their genes.
+- How does the author plan to address potential criticisms of the "creative force" concept?
+Some readers might argue that this concept is too vague or anthropomorphic.
+- What is the author's definition of "life"?
+While the chapter provides a comprehensive exploration of the concept, it might be helpful to provide a clear definition or criteria for what constitutes life.
+- How does the author plan to apply the principles of cellular biology to the study of politics and economics?
+The chapter hints at this application, but it's not entirely clear how the author plans to make this connection.

 ## Chapter 3 - What Evolution Is - The Editor of Life